07 Nov Vancouver Housing Market Forecast 2018 ⌂ Richmond Burnaby City of Vancouver Surrey Richmond BC

 December also saw the lowest level of home listings.
 The 20% decline is scary, making a 2018 housing forecast for Vancouver difficult.

 Valiantly, Vancouver home builders are building multi-tenant buildings yet it looks like a losing battle.
 They issued permits for 263 units for all of Vancouver in October.
 It’s a market that’s run out of gas but the prices haven’t declined as governments had hoped.

 Are you looking for good opportunities for rental income property?
 Or just wondering when the best time to sell your home in greater Vancouver?
 Take a look at the best best renovation ideas and plan your selling strategy.

-The Vancouver housing market is reflective of the strong BC and Canadian economies and the outlook for spring 2018 is positive too.
+The Vancouver housing market is reflective of a strong BC and Canadian economy and the outlook for spring 2018 is positive too.
 As the King of unaffordability, Vancouver is suffering from a crushed housing market, big immigration, increased global trade, growing poverty and stagnant wages.
 The monthly stats send the same message each time.

 This same situation exists in the Toronto housing market which is enjoying a stronger fall season as well.
 In fact, a few are sensing the beginnings of continued housing boom after a weak late winter 2018 season.

 The Real Estate Board of Greater Vancouver (REBGV) reported that sales of detached, attached and apartment properties reached 35,993 on the Multiple Listing Service® (MLS®) in 2017, a 9.9% decrease from the 39,943 sales recorded in 2016, and a 15% decrease over the 42,326 residential sales in 2015. — from GVREB 2017 Year Report.